Swanshi123/capstone/README.md

 ## Data analysis

 ### Descriptive data analysis
-1. Pie Chart
+1. Pie Chart(if need)
 - The proportion of alumni inflow from different regions can be analyzed through pie charts
-- （Total number of Hong Kong alumni vs. Total number of Singapore alumni） 2.Bar charts
+- （Total number of Hong Kong alumni vs. Total number of Singapore alumni）
+2. Bar charts
 - can be used for comparative analysis to analyze the scale of inflow from different regions
 - For the target countries, we can answer questions about the destinations with the most alumni inflows.
 - For the flow process, we can answer descriptive and comparative analysis of the flow patterns of alumni in the two places.